Particular/docs.particular.net/samples/platformtools-docker-compose/sample.md

 The same stages are applied to docker.
 The `docker-compose.init.yml` docker compose file executes the [ServiceControl init containers](/servicecontrol/containerization/#init-containers).

-NOTE: The init and runtime compose files would be using different connection strings (administrative vs least priviledge) in a non-developer environment
+NOTE: The init and runtime compose files would be using different connection strings (administrative vs least priviledge) in a non-developer environment.

 ## Running the sample